saviravi/frontyardigans/README.md

 in frontui: ```npm start``` (make sure to do ```npm install``` for dependencies)

 Open in localhost:3000 if it doesn't pop up automatically

+# Note about API keys

+You will have to supply your own API keys